-BA Games Design is a course created to give you the opportunity to develop the skills required to design and build games for multiple platforms.
-The program encourages you to explore what the market is looking for and build solutions which meet the market’s needs for the next big game.
+The Games Design degree at UON is a course created to give you the opportunity to develop the skills required to design and build games for multiple platforms.
+Unlike other game design courses, our programme encourages you to explore what the market is looking for and build solutions which meet the market’s needs for the next big game.
 The object of this course is to give you the opportunity to gain the experiences needed to start your professional journey after graduation.

 Game Techniques 1 (20 Credits)

 Module code: CSY1024Status: CompulsoryThe purpose of this module is to; introduce students to the skills, principles and concepts necessary to develop computer games; develop essential programming skills to enable the solution of these problems with the construction of appropriate algorithms and a games program; introduce principles underlying the design of a high level programming language (HLPL) and development platforms; gain experience and confidence in the use of a HLPL and development platforms to implement computer games; implement games programs using an appropriate HLPL and development platform; deliver the language as a non-object language; develop an appreciation of the game development lifecycle and apply problem-solving skills to develop prototype games programs.

 Module code: CSY1025Status: CompulsoryThe purpose of this module is ?To integrate and draw together the various aspects of the programme gained during study at level 4.
 The aim is that the shared Team Project (ideally small groups of 3-6 students) is a vehicle for the students from both pathways to come together and to develop a 2D digital game that enriches their individual pathway skills by exposure to requirements of the complementary pathway.